greg-szabo/coreum/docs/chain/node/run-validator.md

 * Fund the account to be able to create the validator, and check that you have enough to start.

+Q: Where to fund it? and which address should I fund, I have two validator accounts.
+(I guess the first one)
+Q: I've used faucet one time and it is not enough to start validator, three times is needed.(two times plus commision)

   ```bash
   cored q bank balances  $(cored keys show $MONIKER --address --keyring-backend os) --denom $CORED_DENOM
   ```

 * Check that node is fully synced